-Any reference to 'Little Dukes' or 'Dukes Education Group' applies to all the nurseries named above.
+Any reference to 'Little Dukes' applies to the nursery named above.

 Little Dukes: Behaviour Policy

 Statement of intent:

 At Little Dukes, we believe that children flourish best when their personal, social and emotional needs are met and where there are clear and developmentally appropriate expectations for their behaviour.